make-all/mod_auth_openidc/README.md

 > Some support resources below for the upstream project may help with any
 > queries you have, but please feedback any issues related to OAuth 2.0
 > Code Authorization Grant to https://github.com/make-all/mod_auth_openidc
-> either through the github issue tracker
+> through the github issue tracker.

 See the Wiki pages with Frequently Asked Questions at:
   https://github.com/pingidentity/mod_auth_openidc/wiki